comboshreddies/kubectl-line/README.md

 Check example below named 'storing all content of default context in structured directory'

-# Passing arguments between pipes
+# How does it work - Passing arguments between pipes

 If any parameter (like kubeconfig file, context, namespace) is being used on the previous pipe (to left) execution, it will be repeated